deestbie/console-docs/docs/venom/support.md

 You can use the following approaches to resolve technical questions:

-* Refer to Frequently Asked Questions (FAQ) in each topic area.
+* Refer to Frequently Asked Questions (FAQ) in the Video and Application topic areas.
 * Submit a support request to your Client Services representation, provide an issue description, and attach files to further illustrate your issue.